Slovenia Tax Calculator (2026)

 How much income tax will I pay in Slovenia?

-Slovenia uses a progressive tax system with 5 income tax brackets ranging from 16% to 50%.
-The rate you pay depends on your taxable income after deductions; for example, income up to EUR 9,210.26 is taxed at 16%, while income above EUR 78,016.32 is taxed at the top rate of 50%.
-A general allowance of EUR 5,000 reduces your taxable income before these brackets are applied.
+Slovenia uses a progressive tax system with five income tax brackets ranging from 16% to 50%.
+Your tax rate depends on your income level: the first bracket starts at 16% on earnings up to EUR 9,210.26, increasing progressively to 50% on income above EUR 78,016.32.
+You'll also benefit from a general personal allowance of EUR 5,000, which reduces your taxable income before these brackets are applied.

-What social security contributions do I need to pay as an employee in Slovenia?
+What are the social contributions I need to pay as an employee in Slovenia?

-As an employee in Slovenia, you pay compulsory social contributions totaling 22.1% of your gross income, which include pension and disability insurance (15.5%), health insurance (6.36%), unemployment insurance (0.14%), and parental insurance (0.1%).
-Additionally, you pay a fixed compulsory health contribution of EUR 420 per year.
-All of these contributions are deductible from your gross income before income tax is calculated.
+As an employee in Slovenia, you pay several mandatory social contributions totaling approximately 23.6% of your gross income: pension and disability insurance (15.5%), health insurance (6.36%), unemployment insurance (0.14%), and parental insurance (0.1%).
+Additionally, you pay a fixed compulsory health contribution of EUR 420 per year, which is not deductible from your taxable income.

-What's the difference between my gross salary and take-home pay in Slovenia?
+What's the difference between the personal allowance and deductions in Slovenia?

-Slovenia does not have regional or state income taxes that vary by location.
-The income tax brackets and social contribution rates are uniform across the entire country, so your tax burden will be the same regardless of which region of Slovenia you work or live in.
+No, Slovenia does not have regional or state-level income taxes that vary by location.
+The income tax rates and social contribution percentages are uniform across the entire country, so your tax burden depends only on your income level and employment status, not on which city or region you live in.

 Compare Slovenia with another country